 Neuschwanstein Castle in Germany

 Plan a visit to the German fairytale castle of Neuschwanstein.
-Built in the 19th century by the shy King Ludwig II of Bavaria, Neuschwanstein is one of the most beautiful places to visit in Europe today and of course the inspiration for many new dreamy castles including the Sleeping Beauty Castle at Disney.
+Built-in the 19th century by the shy King Ludwig II of Bavaria, Neuschwanstein is one of the most beautiful places to visit in Europe today and, of course, the inspiration for many new dreamy castles, including the Sleeping Beauty Castle at Disney.

 Neuschwanstein Castle was meant to be a sanctuary for Ludwig II after he lost the war against Prussia in 1866.
-In other words, this was Ludwig II’s fantasy land where he could be a true king even after losing his sovereignty.
+In other words, this was Ludwig II’s fantasy land where he could be a proper king even after losing his sovereignty.

-Remember that a visit to Neuschwanstein Castle is only possible with a guided tour.
+Remember that visiting Neuschwanstein Castle is only possible with a guided tour.
 You can buy tickets to the castle on the Hohenschwangau website here.
-Or book yourself a highly-rated guided tour like this one.
-This highly-rated tour takes you on a wonderful tour of Neuschwanstein and Linderhof castles.

 Add Linderhoff Palace to your day trip